cdepman/codeSamples/pythonECGAnalyzer/README.md

 The python server is instantiated using ZeroRPC and the server's RPC class exposes the methods hello() and cruch() to Node.
 A new RWaveAnalyzer is instantiated with user-defined parameters.

-The R-Wave analyzer is currently bare-bones and calculates BPM and checks for signs of arrhythmia.
+The R-Wave analyzer is currently checks for signs of arrhythmia and calculates BPM .
 Many more features can be built in.
 Below is a rundown of user-defined parameters that are passed into RWaveAnalyzer:

 rWaveNotch:
 A measure of amplitude over which the Analyzer will start recording amplitudes to extract the r-wave peak.

-thresholdForFeatureCount:
+timespanShort:
+Seconds, or below, in between r-wave peaks that would indicate abnormality

+timespanLong:
+Seconds, or above, in between r-wave peaks that would indicate abnormality

+minFeatures:
-The total number of abnormal RR-interval features found within the RWaveBuffer that would indicate an arrhythmia.
+Min number of features in buffer that would indicate abnormality

-timeSpan:
-Duration of RR-interval that constitutes normal sinus rythm, anything outside of appropriate rande indicates abnormal interval.

 bufferLength:
-The number of R-waves to store and check against thresholdForFeatureCount
+Number of records to check for features

+minDistance:
+Minimum millisecond distance between r-wave peaks, to help filter out noise

 After RWaveAnalyzer is initialized, the following processes occur as data comes in: